joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 ---
 layout: post
-title:  "Automatic online documentation with Doxygen, Travis CI and GitHub pages"
+title:  "Automatic online documentation for GitHub projects using Doxygen, Travis CI and GitHub pages"
-categories:
+date:   2018-08-24 16:47:00 +0200
+categories: ci documentation continuous-integration github makefile
 ---
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
-For a couple of weeks I've been putting my eveningings into developing a neural network framework in C++.
+For a couple of weeks I've been putting my evenings into developing a neural network framework in C++.
-As the project has grown I've started thinking about how usefull it would be to have an accesible documentation at hand.
+As the project has grown I've started thinking about how useful it would be to have an accessible documentation at hand.
-This immediatley got me thinking about doxygen, a really nice tool for generating documentation in multitude different formats directly from comments in source code.
+This immediately got me thinking about doxygen, a really nice tool for generating documentation in multiple different formats directly from comments in source code.
-By combining this with the Continous Integration tool Travis CI and web hosting from GitHub pages I set up a system that keeps an online documentation up to date with the master branch of the project.
+By combining this with the Continuous Integration tool Travis CI and web hosting from GitHub pages I set up a system that keeps an online documentation up to date with the master branch of the project.
-This setup can quite easily be expanded and generalised to multiple kinds of projects hosted on GitHub.
+This setup can quite easily be expanded and generalised to any kind of project hosted on GitHub.

 The main idea behind the system is:
 - We have a set of source files with descriptive comments
 - html documentation for these is generated through Doxygen
 - Travis CI runs Doxygen on every push
-- Documentation is saved in separate repository/branch
+- Documentation is pushed to separate repository/branch
-- Repository/branch is served using github pages
+- Repository/branch is served using GitHub pages

 An example of this setup can be found in my [NNetCpp](https://github.com/joelnir/NNetCpp) project, with the documentation pushed to the [NNetDocs repository](https://github.com/joelnir/NNetDocs).
 This can then be reached through a [GitHub pages website](https://joelnir.github.io/NNetDocs/).

 ### Source files
-Although this setup will help with an easy deployment of the documentation, the quality to the documentation is fully dependent on writing informative comments.
+Although this setup will help with an easy deployment of the documentation, the quality of the documentation is fully dependent on writing informative comments.
 Doxygen allows for many different ways to comment your code.
-Everything from just a short sentence describing a function to entire constructs using keywords like /param and /return are supported.
+Everything from just a short sentence describing a function to entire constructs using keywords like \param and \return are supported.
 Take a look at the [Doxygen documentation](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html) for how to comment your code to allow for generating documentation.

 ### Doxygen
-Doxygen is quite wasy to run and to configure.
+Doxygen is easy to configure and run.
-Downloads can be found at the [website](https://www.stack.nl/~dimitri/doxygen/download.html).
+Downloads can be found on the [website](https://www.stack.nl/~dimitri/doxygen/download.html).
 On Debian-based linux distributions it can simply be installed with

 {% highlight Bash %}
-sudo apt-get install
+sudo apt-get install doxygen
 {% endhighlight %}

-To use doxygen with a project the only thing needed is a configuration file.
+To use Doxygen with a project the only thing needed is a configuration file.
 In the project folder, run

 {% highlight Bash %}
 doxygen -g <config-file-name>
 {% endhighlight %}

 to generate a default one.
 This is a pretty big file and might seem frightening at first, but luckily we don't have to change that much in it.
-It is also very extensivily documented, making it wasy to understand the different options.
+It is also very extensively documented, making it easy to understand the different options.

 This is a good time to consider the directory structure.
 This is the structure I've been using for my project.